-- 1. Complete and submit an application for admission with a one-time nonrefundable \$25 fee. - 2.
-Submit an official high school or GED transcript.
+- 1. Complete and submit an application for admission with a one-time non-refundable \$25 application fee. - 2.
+Submit an official high school transcript or an official transcript of high school equivalency (e.g. GED, HISET, Career Plus HSE).
 Please refer to High School Diploma/GED Requirements section. - 3.
-If you have previously attended college/technical school, submit an official transcript from each college/technical school attended. - 4.
-Submit SAT, PSAT, PACT, ACT, ACCUPLACER, ASSET, COMPASS, GED English and Math, Georgia Milestones 9th grade English Language Arts test scores, or HOPE GPA.
-If these scores are not available or do not meet the college's minimum scores, applicants will be required take the ACCUPLACER placement test. \\Due to COVID 19 West Georgia Technical College will not require placement testing for traditional student applicants for the Spring, Summer, and Fall Semester(s) 2021.
+Official, electronic or sealed college transcripts must be submitted if transfer credit consideration is desired, but submission of college transcripts are not required for admission.
+Transcripts must be received from the college where the grade was earned.
+Exception: Students who request a Hope Scholarship evaluation must submit official transcripts from ALL colleges previously attended.
+College transcripts may also be required to satisfy financial aid requirements and Veteran Educational benefits. - 4.
+Submit SAT, PSAT, PACT, ACT, ACCUPLACER, ASSET, COMPASS, GED English and Math, HISET Math, Reading, and Language Arts, Georgia Milestones 9th grade English Language Arts test scores, or HOPE GPA.
+If these scores are not available or do not meet the college's minimum scores, applicants will be required take the ACCUPLACER placement test. \\Due to COVID 19 West Georgia Technical College will not require placement testing for traditional student applicants through the Summer semester of 2022.
 Please check the Admission website, or contact an Admissions Counselor for updated information. - 5.
 Applicants may be exempt from placement testing requirements if there is evidence of completion of appropriate college-level English and math courses or completion of an associate degree or higher level degree.